JanHerca/urantiapedia/output/wikijs/en/book/Henry_Fairfield_Osborn/Men_of_the_Old_Stone_Age/Introduction.md

 <figcaption>Fig. 2. — The skull and brain-case, showing the low, retreating forehead, prominent supraorbital ridges, and small brain capacity, of Pithecanthropus, the Java ape-man, as restored by J, H. McGregor. </figcaption>
 </figure>

-Neanderthal race — La Chapelle 1620 c.cm.
+Neanderthal race — La Chapelle 1620 c. cm.

 “ “ — Neanderthal 1408 “